The Crime Scene

 Read our original post about the Crime Scene

-After the events of Justicalia, the Justices of Sin are now responsible for being Judge, Jury, and Executioner of any and all citizens of the Lone Star who violate the laws set forth by The Board and those who breach contracts that are backed by the Railroad Conglomerate.
+After the events of Justicalia, the Justices of Sin are now responsible for being Judge, Jury, and Executioner of any and all citizens of the Lone Star who violate the laws set forth by a town and those who breach contracts that are backed by the Railroad Conglomerate.
 The person accused of breaking the law is known as a “Breacher”.

-During a Crime Scene, the Law Dogs present to the Justice of Sin appointed to the region evidence of the accused crime, and detail the manner in which the LC has violated the Laws of the San Saba.
+During a Crime Scene, the Law Dogs present to the Justice of Sin appointed to the region evidence of the accused crime, and detail the manner in which the LC has violated the Town Charter.
 They will outline their witnesses, any physical evidence, or testimony from other members of the Law Dog Union as proof of completing their contract to detain and present the accused for punishment.

 The scene between the Justice of Sin and the LC who committed a crime is a personalized scene that melds the player’s goals and comfort level with the story and consequences brought about through their play.
 This may involve ‘closed door’ black box narration scenes, or public displays of punishment or atonement also known as The Gauntlet.
 However, not every Crime Scene resolves into a Gauntlet.

-Completion of a Crime Scene is seen by the San Saba Board as absolving that character’s criminal strikes and all Law Dog Contracts will be nullified for those crimes.
+Completion of a Crime Scene is seen by the Justices of Sin as absolving that character’s criminal strikes and all Law Dog Contracts will be nullified for those crimes.

 For particularly heinous crimes, unrepentant repeat offenders, or if the Justice is in a foul mood, the Grave Tax does not have to be waived — meaning the condemned suffers the sentence of the Justice AND the fine for the crime.